 |---|---|

-| Active | A passing decision has been recorded against this control recently. |
+| Active | A passing decision has been recorded against this control within the last 28 days. |

-| Stale | Decisions were recorded in the past but none recently — pipelines may have stopped recording decisions against this control. |
+| Stale | Decisions were recorded in the past but none in the last 28 days — pipelines may have stopped recording decisions against this control. |

 | No decisions | This control exists in the catalog but no decision has ever been recorded against it.
 A dark control. |